s9e/emoji-assets/README.md

 - SVG content has been minified with SVGO.
 - SVG files have been compressed with zopfli to produce SVGZ files.
 - Filenames have been normalized to use 4- and 5- digits hex values, and exclude `200f` and `fe0f`.
-For instance, the image named `a9.svg` in Noto Emoji is available as `00a9.svgz` in this repository.
+For instance, the image named `a9.svg` in Twitter Emoji is available as `00a9.svgz` in this repository.

 ## Contributions